paulh1am/paulh1am.github.io/about.md

 <img class="col one left" src="/img/paul_hiam1.png">

 Paul is a designer and developer focusing on interactive products and experiences.
-A recent graduate of New York University’s Interactive Telecommunications Program (ITP), he creates work exploring topics in new media like IOT, game design, VR, data-visualization and user experience.
+A recent graduate of NYU’s Interactive Telecommunications Program (ITP), he creates work exploring topics in new media like IOT, game design, VR, data-visualization and user experience.

 He is also a graduate of the Web Development Immersive program at General Assembly in NY.